TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 타이머 핸들러가 등록되고 호출되는 콜백
-     */
+     * A callback that is called after timer handler is registered */
     @Override
     public void onRegisterTimerHandler() {
     }

     /**
-	 * 유저가 다른 노드로 이동할 때 임의의 데이터를 전달하기 위해서 호출되는 콜백
-     *
+	 * A callback that is called to pass arbitrary data when the user moves to another node *
-     * @param transferPack 필요한 데이터를 설정할 객체
+     * @param transferPack The object that is used to configure the required data
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onTransferOut(final TransferPack transferPack) throws SuspendExecution {
     }

     /**
-     * 유저가 다른 node로 이동한 후 user define을 복구하기 위해 호출되는 콜백
+     * A callback that is called to recover user define after the user moved to another node
      * <p>
-     * 이 시점에는 유저가 완전히 복구되기 전이기 때문에 다른 곳으로 request 호출이 제한된다.
+     * Request calls to a different object is limited as the user is not completely recovered at this point.
      *
-     * @param transferPack 이동 전 전달되었던 객체. 해당 객체에서 설정값을 가져온다.
+     * @param transferPack The object passed before moving.
+Retrieves the set value from the object.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onTransferIn(final TransferPack transferPack) throws SuspendExecution {
     }

     /**
-     * 유저의 node 간 transfer가 완료된 후 호출되는 콜백
-     *
+     * A callback that is called after the user's inter-node transfer *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPostTransferIn() throws SuspendExecution {
     }

     /**
-     * 클라이언트에서 snapshot 요청 시 호출되는 콜백
+     * A callback that is called when the client requests snapshot
      * <p>
-     * 주로 접속이 끊어지고  서버 상태가 변할 확률이 있을 경우 호출해서 클라이언트와 서버의 상태정보를 동기화하는 데 사용된다.
+     * It is used to the status information of the client and server by calling it when the connection is lost  and there is a possibility of the server status changing.
      *
-     * @param payload    클라이언트로부터 전달받은 페이로드
+     * @param payload    The payload received from the client
-     * @param outPayload 클라이언트로 전달할 페이로드
+     * @param outPayload The payload to pass to the client
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onSnapshot(final Payload payload, Payload outPayload) throws SuspendExecution {
     }

     /**
-     * 클라이언트에서 user에게 다른 채널로 이동 요청을 할 경우 호출되는 콜백
-     *
+     * A callback that is called when the client requests the user to move to another channel *
-     * @param destinationChannelId 이동하려고 하는 대상 channel ID
+     * @param destinationChannelId The target channel ID to switch
-     * @param payload              클라이언트로부터 전달받은 페이로드
+     * @param payload              The payload received from the client
-     * @param errorPayload         channel 이동 실패 시 서버에서 클라이언트로 전달하는 페이로드. 성공일 경우 전달 안 됨.
+     * @param errorPayload         The payload that is passed from the server to the client when channel switching fails.
+It is not passed when it succeeds.
-     * @return false: 채널 이동 요청 실패, true: 채널 이동 요청 성공.
+     * @return false: Channel switch request fails, true: Channel switch request successful.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean onCheckMoveOutChannel(final String destinationChannelId,